cosmos/cosmos-sdk/docs/core/middleware.md

 ## Implementing a Middleware

-To implement a middleware is done simply by a Go function that takes as arguments and some parameters and returns a tx.
-Middleware.
+To implement a middleware is done simply by a Go function that takes as arguments and some parameters and returns a `tx.Middleware`.

 For example, we can create a Generic middleware.